Online B.S. in Mathematics Program

 You may complete all required Mathematics classes and most of the additional program requirements online at IU East.
 Your advisor will help you determine which courses you need to complete.

-- MATH-M 215 Calculus I (5 cr) offered online in Fall and Summer terms *
+- MATH-M 215 Calculus I (5 cr) offered online every semester *

-- MATH-M 216 Calculus II (5 cr) offered online in Spring and Summer terms *
+- MATH-M 216 Calculus II (5 cr) offered online every semester *

 Fall – Year 1